Faith in Literature

 St. Martin’s Cooking Classes

-The OSL meets weekly to learn and grow in the practice of prayer for healing.
+The Order of St. Luke (OSL) meets weekly to learn and grow in the practice of prayer for healing.
 The group offers prayers after the Sunday services and hosts the Service of Prayer for Healing and Wholeness on the first Wednesday of the month.

 For more information about OSL and its mission, click here.